complyage/complyagent.com/README.md

 # ComplyAgents

 ComplyAgents is a collection of **self-contained AI/ML micro-agents** designed for compliance and verification tasks.
-Each agent exposes a **gRPC API** and runs in its own Docker container.
-The system is orchestrated with `docker-compose`
+Each agent runs independently in its own Docker container and communicates exclusively through **RabbitMQ queues**.
-and integrates with the [ComplyAge Go framework](https://github.com/ralphferrara/aria) for RabbitMQ task distribution.
+The system integrates with the [ComplyAge Go framework](https://github.com/ralphferrara/aria) for distributed task orchestration.

 ---

 ## ✨ Goals
-- **Encapsulated services** — each agent has its own Dockerfile, dependencies, and gRPC server.
+- **Encapsulated services** — each agent includes its own Dockerfile, dependencies, and consumer logic.
-- **Clear contracts** — all inter-service communication is defined in `.proto` files.
+- **Queue-based communication** — all coordination occurs via RabbitMQ exchanges and queues.
-- **gRPC first** — no HTTP endpoints, only strongly-typed gRPC calls.
+- **Lightweight** — no HTTP or gRPC interfaces; only internal queue-driven message flow.
-- **Docker-compose orchestration** — bring up all agents, RabbitMQ, and supporting services with a single command.
+- **Docker-compose orchestration** — bring up all agents, RabbitMQ, and supporting services with one command.
 - **Extendable** — easily add new agents (OCR, DOB extraction, NSFW detection, Face compare, etc.).

 ---